The US-EU Free Trade Agreement Panel Discussion

 The US/EU Bi-Lateral Trade Agreement talk on the 28th October 2013 with Linda Kaucher and Tom Lines was a runaway success.
 Above is a loosely edited video of the talk.
 About 30 people turned up which was the perfect number for a full house at the London Action Resource Center in Whitechapel.
 About 40 people watched the livestream of the event.
 At the end of the evening an email list of 16 signatures was gathered from mostly new sign ups to Occupy to start a group to combat this legislation.
-This is a wonderful income and we hope to keep up the vibrant urgency and motivation we created on the night.
+This group is now called StopTTIP.
+Please visit the page for info on how to join.
+This is a wonderful outcome and we hope to keep up the vibrant urgency and motivation we created on the night.

 Much was learnt and it could not be more concisely summarised than through the latest contribution by a visitor at LARC yesterday who wishes to remain anonymous.